Back to Blog

 Training with batches

 Feeding a Recurrent Neural Network in batches always computes way faster (10x faster easily), and Recurrent Neural Networks are no exception.
-Training with batches will not improve performance in any way tho, so if your NN doesn’t work with a single training example at a time, it won’t work with 10 or 100.
+Training with batches will not improve performance in any way though, so if your NN doesn’t work with a single training example at a time, it won’t work with 10 or 100.

 The Recurrent Neural Network I show as example is trained with text, one character at a time, so the training function should feed 1 character of the whole text at a time.
 I save a ton of time by doing this with batches.
 So I can feed any number of batches for every epoch.